-Although the current study did not test the effect of the spoken language on reading it is important to understand how this ability relates to reading comprehension in the case of deaf readers who sign.
-Even when sign language is the dominant communication modality, in many cases, deaf signers use oral language to some degree.
-Vermeulen, van Bon, Schreuder, Knoors, and Snik (2007) tested the reading comprehension and visual word recognition skills of 50 deaf children who had used a cochlear implant (CI) for at least 3 years.
-These learners were compared to deaf children without a CI and to hearing children.
-While the reading comprehension performance of the CI group was significantly better than that of the no CI group, word recognition scores did not explain the improved reading of the CI group.
+Although the current study did not test the effect of the spoken language on reading, it is important to understand how this ability relates to reading comprehension in the case of deaf readers who sign.
+Even when sign language is the dominant communication modality, there are cases where deaf signers use oral language to some degree.
+Vermeulen, van Bon, Schreuder, Knoors, and Snik (2007) tested the reading comprehension and visual word recognition skills of 50 deaf children who had been using a cochlear implant (CI) for at least 3 years.
+The visual word recognition score included scores of two lexical decision tasks based on silent reading.
+The first task included a list of words and pseudowords and the participant had to cross out as many pseudowords as possible in 1 minute.
+The second task consisted of pairs containing a word and a pseudoword and the participants had to mark one item as nonexisting.6 The CI learners were compared to deaf children without a CI and to hearing children.
+While the reading comprehension performance of the CI group was significantly better than that of the no-CI group, word recognition scores did not explain the improved reading of the CI group.
 The authors explained the difference in reading comprehension skills between the deaf children with and without CIs as due to the auditory access to spoken language of the CI group.
 They mention the contribution of receptive vocabulary knowledge as an important factor in the causal chain.
-Interestingly, 74% (37/50) participants came from schools for the deaf in the Netherlands.
-These data suggest another possible factor as a mediator of reading comprehension, Sign Language of the Netherlands (SLN).
-The contribution of SLN to reading comprehension was not tested in the Vermeulen, et al. (2007) study and is thus a hidden factor in that study.
-Our results suggest that sign language proficiency of the participants in Vermeulen, et al. (2007) might have explained part of the variance of the reading achievement.
+Interestingly, 74% (37/50) of the participants came from schools for the deaf in the Netherlands.
+These data suggest another possible factor as an intermediary of reading comprehension, that is, Sign Language of the Netherlands (SLN).
+The contribution of SLN to reading comprehension was not tested in the Vermeulen et al. (2007) study and is thus a hidden factor in that study.
+Our results suggest that sign language proficiency of the participants in the Vermeulen et al. study might have explained part of the variance of the reading achievement.
 This assumption is supported by findings that present benefit from bimodal input (signed and spoken) for deaf children (Giezen, 2011; Knoors & Marschark, 2012).
-The nature of the relationship between L1 (a sign language), L2 (a spoken language) and reading comprehension requires additional study.
+The nature of the relationships among L1 (a sign language), L2 (a spoken language), and reading comprehension requires additional study.